onur-ozguzel/MongoDbAndRedisPOC/README.md

 ---------------------------------------------------------------

-MongoDB part is created with help of from Microsoft's MongoDB documentation.
+The MongoDB part is created with the help of Microsoft's MongoDB documentation.

 https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app?view=aspnetcore-6.0&tabs=visual-studio

 # Installation Notes:

-A Redis server installed to the Ubuntu on Windows with the help of wsl.
+A Redis server was installed on the Ubuntu on Windows with the help of wsl.

 https://docs.microsoft.com/en-us/windows/wsl/install

-A MongoDB server installed to the Windows.
+A MongoDB server was installed on Windows.

 https://www.mongodb.com/try/download/community